pwflint/webTemplate/README.md

 All you should have to do is rename your repository on GitHub to be `username.github.com`.
 Since everything is on the `gh-pages` branch, you should be able to see your new site at <http://username.github.io>.

-## Licensing

-This is [MIT](https://github.com/holman/left/blob/gh-pages/LICENSE) with no added caveats, so feel free to use this on your site without linking back to me or using a disclaimer or anything silly like that.

-If you'd like give me credit somewhere on your blog or tweet a shout out to [@holman](https://twitter.com/holman), well hey, I'll take it.